dade92/patient-manager/README.md

 ## Local testing

-You can run the spring boot application locally after you have run the script `run-local-env.sh` that will run an instance of minIO locally and a fresh mysql instance with all the tables initialized with sample values.
+You can run the spring boot application locally after you have done the following steps:
+- run the script `run-local-env.sh`: it will run an instance of minIO locally and a fresh mysql instance with all the tables initialized with sample values.
+- run a `mvn clean install` that will generate the static files for the UI.

 ### Local testing with UI